Dekxisosta/RetailConsole/README.md

 - Functional Interfaces

 ## Possible improvements
+Since codiva.io (an online compiler) can only hold a total of 3MB of files, and I am limiting the complexity of the project, implemented features were kept at the bare minimum.
+Shown below are possible implementations you could do to better improve this project!
 - DIContainer class
 - Bootstrap class
+- Flexible presentation for n amount of records, n > 10 or 20
 - Gateway implementation for event-driven architecture
 - Add a sales record deletion method (purposely not added to make records unvoidable)
 - Separate Validator classes